Two Fed officials see no case for rate cut now; Kaplan 'open-minded'

-Kansas City Fed President Esther George, who dissented against the U.S. central bank's decision to cut rates last month, and Philadelphia Fed President Patrick Harker, who said he "reluctantly" supported it, said the U.S. economy does not need more stimulus at this point.
+Kansas City Fed President Esther George, who dissented against the U.S. central bank's decision to cut rates last month, and Philadelphia Fed President Patrick Harker, who said he "reluctantly" supported the rate cut, both said the U.S. economy does not need more stimulus at this point.

-The July 31 reduction in borrowing costs, the Fed's first in more than a decade, brought its key overnight lending rate to a target range of 2.00% to 2.25%.
-Investors widely expect another rate cut at the Fed's Sept.
-17-18 policy meeting.
+The July 31 quarter-point reduction in borrowing costs, the Fed's first cut in more than a decade, brought its key overnight lending rate to a target range of 2.00% to 2.25%.
+Investors widely expect another rate cut at the Fed's next policy meeting, on Sept.
+17-18, and at least one more by the end of the year.

 Speaking later in the day to CNBC, Dallas Fed President Robert Kaplan said the businesses he spoke to had become much more cautious given all the surprises on trade policy, even though consumer spending has been strong.